 Administrators can create substrate catalog entries with either PPD or JDF attributes.
-The PPD attributes provided to create a substrate catalog entry vary from project to project, so the terminology for the attributes will vary.
-For a description of the PPD settings available for your product, see Printing, which is part of the user documentation set.
+The PPD attributes provided to create a substrate catalog entry vary from product to product, so the terminology for the attributes will vary.

 When you create a new substrate catalog entry, you must first choose either PPD based settings or JDF based settings.
-For more information, see Choose substrate catalog settings on page 189.
+For more information, see Choose substrate catalog settings on page 208.